Skip to main content

 {% if printer.pause_resume.is_paused %}

-{ action_raise_error("Error: The printer is paused, please resume first") }
+{ action_raise_error("Error: Printer is paused, please resume first to enable") }

 {% endif %}